Liberia Votes On Weah Plan To Cut Presidential Terms - UrduPoint

 If they acquire another nationality they are barred from owning property at home, however, among other restrictions.

-There were long queues at polling stations in Liberia's capital Monrovia on Tuesday, suggesting a high turn out.

-"I got here at 5:30 am to vote yes for the dual citizenship," said Manuela Jackson, a 23-year-old university student voting in eastern Monrovia, whose brother has US citizenship.
+"I got here at 5:30 am to vote yes for the dual citizenship," said Manuela Jackson, a 23-year-old university student voting in the capital Monrovia, whose brother has US citizenship.

 "That is the only interest I have (in) this vote," she added.